vince-bourgmayer/electron-test/project-management/BACKLOG.md

  + 09/10/2017 10:25 - US 1 - Register a new locked door - make code better - implement US1 constraint
- + 09/10/2017 10:25 - US 1 - Register a new locked door - make code better - find a way to handle lockeddoor list
  + 11/10/2017 09:34 - US 4 - protect password from other people